Aweryn/dbstarter-core/README.md

 On later versions you can customize the block templates directly from WordPress.

+## DB Settings

+The plugin automatically creates an ACF options page that includes various nice to have settings for theme building.

+Currently the plugin includes the following settings

+===Common===

+===Media===

+1. Add media size
+- Allows you to add WordPress media sizes directly from the settings page.

 ## Upcoming

 ===Loremize===

 Loremize is an upcoming function that generates Lorem Ipsum for your empty text fields in your layouts.
 The button currently does nothing :)

+===Manifest.json===

+Later you can automatically generate a web manifest file for your project based on a selected image.

+## Version history

+`0.1 (18.5.2021) - First alpha release with basic template generation` `0.2 (24.5.2021) - Added DB Settings page under "Tools" with snippets for your project.
+This will be gradually updated with useful features.`

 ## Credits